You’ve reached out to potential wedding photographers to make sure they:

 11. How do we book?

 If the photographer’s answers lined up with what you want and you vibed with their personality, ask about the next steps.
-This should involve signing a contract and paying a retainer.
-They should also spell out the payment terms.
-If you have any questions about payment plans, this is the time to bring them up.
+This should involve signing a contract and paying a non-refundable retainer.
+They should also spell out the payment plan.
+If you have any questions about payments, this is the time to bring them up.

 There you have it!
 Those are the questions you should ask when you meet with potential wedding photographers.
 These questions make sure you’re a perfect fit AND make sure you know what to expect.